cchudzicki-ocw-testing/RES.2-008-summer-2020/content/pages/instructor-insights.md

 ## **Assessment**

-There are no formal grades in the MITES summer program, but students do receive numerical grades on their assignments and exams so that they and the instructors can track their progress.
+There are no formal grades in the MITES summer program, but students do receive numerical grades on their assignments so that they and the instructors can track their progress.

 ## **Student Information**

-Students in the MITES summer program are placed into one of three tiers of physics classes based on their prior experience in the subject.
-Those who have never taken physics usually take Physics I. Those who have some exposure to physics (e.g., one class in basic mechanics) usually take Physics II.
-Students who have had substantial exposure to physics (e.g., multiple physics classes) and who also know calculus take Physics III.
-During the 2017 session, Physics III was *Introduction to Oscillations and Waves*.
+*Thermodynamics and Climate Change* was taught for several years through MITES Semester (formerly MOSTEC), offered by MIT's Office of Engineering Outreach Programs.
+This summer program is for highly motivated rising 12th grade students from diverse and underrepresented backgrounds.

 ## **How Student Time Was Spent**